boazsegev/plezi-website/docs/guides/index.html.md

     Non-RESTful public Controller methods will be automatically published as valid HTTP routes, allowing the Controller to feel like an intuitive "virtual folder" with RESTful features.

 * An (optional) Auto-Dispatch to map JSON websocket "events" to Controller functions (handlers).

+* Pub/Sub support for the local process cluster using Iodine's native Pub/Sub support.

 * Automatic (optional) scaling using Redis.